 One report published by Carlisle and Gallagher Consulting Group found that 87% of the circa 1,000 consumers surveyed thought that banks' use of social media was unhelpful, annoying or just plain boring.

 After some years though, a few of the mainstream financial institutions are getting their head around this marketing medium.
-The important thing is, social media marketing is a great way to drive leads, revenue and build brand awareness.
+The important thing is, social media marketing is a wonderful way to generate leads, create revenue and build brand awareness.